G4ertner/GeePT_MCP/README.md

 You always dreamed of having an agent autonomously control your spaceship?
 No more need to fly boring standard maneuvers like ascent to orbit, rendezvous, landings?
 Let the AI do them!

-The **KSP Mission‑Control Protocol (MCP) server** transforms Kerbal Space Program into a remote‑controlled playground for AI agents and human operators.
+The **GeePT MCP (Kerbal Mission Command Protocol)** transforms Kerbal Space Program into a remote‑controlled playground for AI agents and human operators.
 By combining [kRPC](https://krpc.github.io/krpc/) with a rich set of mission tools, it lets your LLM:

 - write and execute kRPC Python scripts inside your live KSP game, effectively taking control of your flight*.
 - Inspect your vessel’s blueprint, part tree, stages and engines, to have an overview of what kind of bent bird you're flying.